-NORTHERN, Mich. — One hundred and thirty-two campaign events before the primary.
+NORTHERN, Mich. — Over 300 campaign events in a year.
 Thirty-six counties.
-Over 30,000 miles on the campaign trail.
+Over 50,000 miles on the campaign trail.
 Nearly 450,000 likely voters.
 What will it take to flip Michigan's 1st District?
 Dr. Bob Lorinser (D, MI1) intends to find out.

 "Make no mistake.
 To win, we need to work hard to get our message out," says Dr. Lorinser.
 "If we maintain momentum, hit our fundraising goals, and continue to garner grassroots support from people of all walks of life, this will be one of the most exciting races in Michigan, if not the country."

 Large corporations, PACs, and dark money fund incumbent Rep. Jack Bergman's campaign, unlike Dr. Bob's individual contributors from voters in the District.
 Lorinser is inevitably out-funded, but not by much.

 "We have momentum, and [Bergman] does not," says Dr. Bob.
 "I'm counting on increased voter turnout and the galvanization of voters ready for change.
 By myself, I won't win, but together, we will.
 Our grassroots campaign is successful because of the generosity of citizens who believe in democracy, honesty, and integrity."